-Businesses, especially those in the SME category, need to invest significant money to implement AI-based technologies (Zavodna et al., 2024).
+Businesses, especially those in the small and medium-sized enterprise category, need to invest significant money to implement AI-based technologies (Zavodna et al., 2024).
 The acquisition of sensors and imaging equipment, along with data storage infrastructure and software licenses, is very expensive and a financial obstacle for most companies.
-The lack of appropriate technological foundation and application capacities causes substantial challenges to meat processing facilities when they attempt to implement real-time AI systems (wang & Li, 2024).
-The digital difference between digital adopters and traditional evaluators creates implementation barriers for AI because experts use manual methods instead of AI (Pham & Nguyen, 2023).
+The lack of appropriate technological foundation and application capacities causes substantial challenges to meat processing facilities when they attempt to implement real-time AI systems (Wang and Li, 2024).
+The digital difference between digital adopters and traditional evaluators creates implementation barriers for AI because experts use manual methods instead of AI (Pham and Nguyen, 2023).
 At the same time, system maintenance costs produce a net loss in performance sustainability.